-The final municipal fund security type under Municipal Securities Rulemaking Board (MSRB) Rule D-12 is the ABLE account: a tax-advantaged savings vehicle designed specifically for individuals with disabilities.
+The final municipal fund security type recognized by the Municipal Securities Rulemaking Board (MSRB) is the ABLE account: a tax-advantaged savings vehicle designed specifically for individuals with disabilities.

 What Is an ABLE Account?